Angst (1983 film): Reception

 Dennis Schwartz from Ozus' World Movie Reviews gave the film a grade of A−, commending the film's cinematography, score, and Leder's performance.
 Schwartz concluded his review by stating that the film "artfully generates terror and revulsion, as we get into the foul deeds and dark visions of such a repulsive sicko."
 Nicholas Bell from IONCINEMA.com also commended the cinematography, stating that the camera is "either placed in close proximity to Leder as he runs, kills, and gnashes his teeth, or swooping like a bird of prey as it circles architectures and landscapes from dizzying heights and complex pans."
 Meagan Navarro from Bloody Disgusting praised the film, stating that the film "makes even Henry: Portrait of a Serial Killer look somewhat tame."
 Ryan Lambert from Please Unplug Me complimented the film's screenplay written from the perspective of Leder's psychopath, stating that the writing makes "the audience complicit in his crimes by placing us inside his mind, hearing a total lack of remorse or rehabilitation."

 Legacy

 Film director Gaspar Noé has cited Angst as an influence on his filmmaking style.
+Angst was also an influence on the slasher film In a Violent Nature, written and directed by Chris Nash.
+Director of photography Zach Kuperstein stated that Barbarian's flashback sequence was visually inspired by Angst.